changeworld/azure-docs.pl-pl/articles/spring-cloud/spring-cloud-faq.md

 ---
-title: Często zadawane pytania dotyczące chmury wiosennej platformy Azure | Microsoft Docs
+title: Frequently asked questions about Azure Spring Cloud | Microsoft Docs
-description: Ten artykuł zawiera odpowiedzi na często zadawane pytania dotyczące chmury wiosennej platformy Azure.
+description: This article answers frequently asked questions about Azure Spring Cloud.
 author: jpconnock
 ms.service: spring-cloud
 ms.topic: conceptual
 ms.date: 10/07/2019
 ms.author: jeconnoc
-ms.openlocfilehash: 40275b3f643517236db26be8c2784144526fb7a1
+ms.openlocfilehash: 6835132192040b4b943b156fb78ae1547522be0c
-ms.sourcegitcommit: 5cfe977783f02cd045023a1645ac42b8d82223bd
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 11/17/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "74151749"
+ms.locfileid: "74229249"
 ---
-# <a name="azure-spring-cloud-faq"></a>Azure Wiosenna — często zadawane pytania
+# <a name="azure-spring-cloud-faq"></a>Azure Spring Cloud FAQ

-Ten artykuł zawiera odpowiedzi na często zadawane pytania dotyczące chmury wiosennej platformy Azure.
+This article answers frequently asked questions about Azure Spring Cloud.

 ## <a name="general"></a>Ogólne

-### <a name="why-azure-spring-cloud"></a>Dlaczego chmura sprężynowa platformy Azure?

-Chmura Wiosnowa platformy Azure udostępnia platformę jako usługę (PaaS) dla deweloperów chmury z chmurą.
-Chmura sprężynowa platformy Azure zarządza infrastrukturą aplikacji, dzięki czemu możesz skupić się na kodzie aplikacji i logice biznesowej.
-Podstawowe funkcje wbudowane w chmurę Azure wiosną obejmują: Eureka, config Server, serwer rejestru usług, przestawianie usług kompilacji, tworzenie niebieskich i zielonych wdrożeń.
-Ta usługa umożliwia również deweloperom powiązanie aplikacji z innymi usługami platformy Azure, takimi jak Azure Cosmos DB, Azure Database for MySQL i pamięć podręczna Azure dla Redis.

-Chmura sprężynowa platformy Azure rozszerza środowisko diagnostyki aplikacji dla deweloperów i operatorów przez integrację Azure Monitor, Application Insights i Log Analytics.

-### <a name="what-service-plans-does-azure-spring-cloud-offer"></a>Jakie plany usług są oferowane przez chmurę Azure ze sprężyną?
+### <a name="why-azure-spring-cloud"></a>Why Azure Spring Cloud?

-Chmura Wiosenna Azure oferuje jeden plan usługi w okresie zapoznawczym.
-Wdrożenie z chmurą wiosenną zawiera 16 rdzeni vCPU i 32 gigabajtów (GB) pamięci.
-Górna granica każdego wystąpienia mikrousług w ramach wdrożenia wynosi 4 vCPU rdzeni z 8 GB pamięci.
+Azure Spring Cloud provides a platform as a service (PaaS) for Spring Cloud developers.
+Azure Spring Cloud manages your application infrastructure so that you can focus on application code and business logic.
+Core features built into Azure Spring Cloud include Eureka, Config Server, Service Registry Server, Pivotal Build Service, Blue-green deployments, and more.
+This service also enables developers to bind their applications with other Azure services, such as Azure Cosmos DB, Azure Database for MySQL, and Azure Cache for Redis.

+Azure Spring Cloud enhances the application diagnostics experience for developers and operators by integrating Azure Monitor, Application Insights, and Log Analytics.

+### <a name="what-service-plans-does-azure-spring-cloud-offer"></a>What service plans does Azure Spring Cloud offer?

+Azure Spring Cloud offers one service plan during the preview period.
+A Spring Cloud deployment contains 16 vCPU cores and 32 gigabytes (GB) of memory.
+The upper bound for each microservice instance within a deployment is 4 vCPU cores with 8 GB of memory.

-Zasób | Kwota
+Zasób | Ilość
 ------- | -------
-Wystąpienia aplikacji na wiosnę aplikacji w chmurze | 20 Łączna liczba wystąpień aplikacji na usługę Azure sprężynowego wystąpienia usługi w chmurze | 50 * Wystąpienia usługi w chmurze ze sprężyną na platformie Azure na region na subskrypcję | dwóch Woluminy trwałe | 10 x 50 GB

-\* _, aby podnieść limit, Otwórz [bilet pomocy technicznej](https://azure.microsoft.com/support/faq/)._

-Aby uzyskać więcej informacji, zobacz [często zadawane pytania dotyczące pomocy technicznej platformy Azure](https://azure.microsoft.com/support/faq/).

-### <a name="how-secure-is-azure-spring-cloud"></a>Jak bezpieczny jest chmura Wiosenna platformy Azure?

-Bezpieczeństwo i ochrona prywatności należą do najważniejszych priorytetów dla klientów korzystających z platformy Azure i usługi Azure wiosny Cloud.
-System Azure pomaga upewnić się, że tylko klienci mają dostęp do danych, dzienników lub konfiguracji aplikacji, bezpiecznie szyfrując wszystkie te dane.
-Wszystkie wystąpienia usługi w chmurze Azure wiosennej są odizolowane od siebie nawzajem.

-Chmura sprężynowa platformy Azure oferuje pełne zarządzanie protokołami SSL i certyfikatami.

-Krytyczne poprawki zabezpieczeń dla środowisk uruchomieniowych w chmurze OpenJDK i wiosny są stosowane do chmury wiosennej platformy Azure najszybciej, jak to możliwe.

-### <a name="in-which-regions-is-azure-spring-cloud-available"></a>W jakich regionach jest dostępna chmura Wiosenna platformy Azure?

-Wschodnie stany USA, zachodnie stany USA 2, Europa Zachodnia i Azja Południowo-Wschodnia.

-### <a name="what-are-the-known-limitations-of-azure-spring-cloud"></a>Jakie są znane ograniczenia chmury wiosennej platformy Azure?

-W wersji zapoznawczej chmura sprężynowa platformy Azure ma następujące znane ograniczenia:

-* `spring.application.name` zostanie przesłonięta przez nazwę aplikacji, która jest używana do tworzenia poszczególnych aplikacji.
-* nie można `server.port` w pliku konfiguracji z repozytorium git.
-Dodanie go do pliku konfiguracji prawdopodobnie spowoduje niedostępność aplikacji z innych aplikacji lub Internetu.
-* Szablony Azure Portal i Azure Resource Manager nie obsługują przekazywania pakietów aplikacji.
-Pakiety aplikacji można przekazywać tylko przez wdrożenie aplikacji za pośrednictwem interfejsu wiersza polecenia platformy Azure.
-* Aby dowiedzieć się więcej o ograniczeniach przydziałów, zobacz [jakie plany usługi są oferowane w chmurze Azure wiosennej?](#what-service-plans-does-azure-spring-cloud-offer).

-### <a name="how-can-i-provide-feedback-and-report-issues"></a>Jak mogę przekazać Opinie i zgłosić problemy?

-Jeśli wystąpią problemy z chmurą Azure wiosną, Utwórz [żądanie pomocy technicznej platformy Azure](https://docs.microsoft.com/azure/azure-supportability/how-to-create-azure-support-request).
-Aby przesłać żądanie funkcji lub przekazać opinię, przejdź do obszaru [opinii na platformie Azure](https://feedback.azure.com/forums/34192--general-feedback).
+App instances per Spring application | 20
+Total app instances per Azure Spring Cloud service instance | 500 Azure Spring Cloud service instances per region per subscription | 10 Persistent volumes | 10 x 50 GBytes

+\* _To raise the limit, open a [support ticket](https://azure.microsoft.com/support/faq/)._

+For more information, see [Azure Support FAQ](https://azure.microsoft.com/support/faq/).

+### <a name="how-secure-is-azure-spring-cloud"></a>How secure is Azure Spring Cloud?

+Security and privacy are among the top priorities for Azure and Azure Spring Cloud customers.
+Azure helps ensure that only customers have access to application data, logs, or configurations by securely encrypting all of this data.
+All the service instances in Azure Spring Cloud are isolated from each other.

+Azure Spring Cloud provides complete SSL and certificate management.

+Critical security patches for OpenJDK and Spring Cloud runtimes are applied to Azure Spring Cloud as soon as possible.

+### <a name="in-which-regions-is-azure-spring-cloud-available"></a>In which regions is Azure Spring Cloud available?

+East US, West US 2, West Europe, and Southeast Asia.

+### <a name="what-are-the-known-limitations-of-azure-spring-cloud"></a>What are the known limitations of Azure Spring Cloud?

+During preview release, Azure Spring Cloud has the following known limitations:

+* `spring.application.name` will be overridden by the application name that's used to create each application.
+* `server.port` is not allowed in the configuration file from the Git repo.
+Adding it to the configuration file will likely render your application unreachable from other applications or the internet.
+* The Azure portal and Azure Resource Manager templates do not support uploading application packages.
+You can upload application packages only by deploying the application via the Azure CLI.
+* To learn about quota limitations, see [What service plans does Azure Spring Cloud offer?](#what-service-plans-does-azure-spring-cloud-offer).

+### <a name="how-can-i-provide-feedback-and-report-issues"></a>How can I provide feedback and report issues?

+If you encounter any issues with Azure Spring Cloud, create an [Azure Support Request](https://docs.microsoft.com/azure/azure-supportability/how-to-create-azure-support-request).
+To submit a feature request or provide feedback, go to [Azure Feedback](https://feedback.azure.com/forums/34192--general-feedback).

-## <a name="development"></a>Opracowywanie zawartości
+## <a name="development"></a>Tworzenie oprogramowania

-### <a name="i-am-a-spring-cloud-developer-but-new-to-azure-what-is-the-quickest-way-for-me-to-learn-how-to-develop-an-azure-spring-cloud-application"></a>Jestem deweloperem chmury w chmurze, ale nowym na platformie Azure.
-Co to jest najszybszy sposób, aby dowiedzieć się, jak utworzyć aplikację w chmurze ze sprężyną Azure?

-Aby szybko rozpocząć pracę z chmurą wiosenną platformy Azure, postępuj zgodnie z instrukcjami w [przewodniku szybki start: uruchamianie aplikacji w chmurze ze sprężyną Azure przy użyciu Azure Portal](spring-cloud-quickstart-launch-app-portal.md).
+### <a name="i-am-a-spring-cloud-developer-but-new-to-azure-what-is-the-quickest-way-for-me-to-learn-how-to-develop-an-azure-spring-cloud-application"></a>I am a Spring Cloud developer but new to Azure.
+What is the quickest way for me to learn how to develop an Azure Spring Cloud application?

+For the quickest way to get started with Azure Spring Cloud, follow the instructions in [Quickstart: Launch an Azure Spring Cloud application by using the Azure portal](spring-cloud-quickstart-launch-app-portal.md).

-### <a name="what-java-runtime-does-azure-spring-cloud-support"></a>Jakie środowisko uruchomieniowe języka Java obsługuje chmurę Azure?
+### <a name="what-java-runtime-does-azure-spring-cloud-support"></a>What Java runtime does Azure Spring Cloud support?

-Chmura sprężynowa platformy Azure obsługuje środowisko Java 8 i 11.
+Azure Spring Cloud supports Java 8 and 11.

-### <a name="where-can-i-view-my-spring-cloud-application-logs-and-metrics"></a>Gdzie mogę wyświetlić sprężynowe dzienniki i metryki aplikacji w chmurze?

-Znajdź metryki na karcie Przegląd aplikacji i karcie [Azure monitor](https://docs.microsoft.com/azure/azure-monitor/platform/data-platform-metrics#interacting-with-azure-monitor-metrics) .

-Chmura sprężynowa platformy Azure obsługuje eksportowanie dzienników aplikacji i metryk w chmurze z usługą Azure Storage, centrum EventHub i [log Analytics](https://docs.microsoft.com/azure/azure-monitor/platform/data-platform-logs#log-queries).
-Nazwa tabeli w Log Analytics to *AppPlatformLogsforSpring*.
-Aby dowiedzieć się, jak włączyć tę funkcję, zobacz [usługi diagnostyczne](diagnostic-services.md).
+### <a name="where-can-i-view-my-spring-cloud-application-logs-and-metrics"></a>Where can I view my Spring Cloud application logs and metrics?

+Find metrics in the App Overview tab and the [Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/platform/data-platform-metrics#interacting-with-azure-monitor-metrics) tab.

+Azure Spring Cloud supports exporting Spring Cloud application logs and metrics to Azure Storage, EventHub, and [Log Analytics](https://docs.microsoft.com/azure/azure-monitor/platform/data-platform-logs#log-queries).
+The table name in Log Analytics is *AppPlatformLogsforSpring*.
+To learn how to enable it, see [Diagnostic services](diagnostic-services.md).

-### <a name="does-azure-spring-cloud-support-distributed-tracing"></a>Czy chmura Wiosenna platformy Azure obsługuje śledzenie rozproszone?
+### <a name="does-azure-spring-cloud-support-distributed-tracing"></a>Does Azure Spring Cloud support distributed tracing?

 Tak.
-Aby uzyskać więcej informacji, zobacz [Samouczek: używanie rozproszonego śledzenia w chmurze Azure wiosennej](spring-cloud-tutorial-distributed-tracing.md).

-### <a name="what-resource-types-does-service-binding-support"></a>Jakie typy zasobów obsługuje usługa powiązania usługi?
+For more information, see [Tutorial: Use Distributed Tracing with Azure Spring Cloud](spring-cloud-tutorial-distributed-tracing.md).

+### <a name="what-resource-types-does-service-binding-support"></a>What resource types does Service Binding support?

-Obecnie są obsługiwane trzy usługi: Azure Cosmos DB, Azure Database for MySQL i pamięć podręczna platformy Azure dla Redis.
+Three services are currently supported: Azure Cosmos DB, Azure Database for MySQL, and Azure Cache for Redis.

-### <a name="can-i-view-add-or-move-persistent-volumes-from-inside-my-applications"></a>Czy mogę wyświetlać, dodawać i przenosić woluminy trwałe z wewnątrz aplikacji?
+### <a name="can-i-view-add-or-move-persistent-volumes-from-inside-my-applications"></a>Can I view, add, or move persistent volumes from inside my applications?

 Tak.

-## <a name="deployment"></a>Wdrożenie
+## <a name="deployment"></a>Wdrażanie

-### <a name="does-azure-spring-cloud-support-blue-green-deployment"></a>Czy usługa Azure Wiosenna Cloud obsługuje wdrożenie Blue-Green?
+### <a name="does-azure-spring-cloud-support-blue-green-deployment"></a>Does Azure Spring Cloud support blue-green deployment?
 Tak.
-Aby uzyskać więcej informacji, zobacz [Konfigurowanie środowiska przejściowego](spring-cloud-howto-staging-environment.md).

-### <a name="can-i-access-kubernetes-to-manipulate-my-application-containers"></a>Czy mogę uzyskać dostęp do programu Kubernetes w celu manipulowania kontenerami aplikacji?
+For more information, see [Set up a staging environment](spring-cloud-howto-staging-environment.md).

+### <a name="can-i-access-kubernetes-to-manipulate-my-application-containers"></a>Can I access Kubernetes to manipulate my application containers?

 Nie.
-Chmura ze sprężyną platformy Azure jest abstrakcyjna dla deweloperów z podstawowej architektury, co pozwala skoncentrować się na kodzie aplikacji i logice biznesowej.

-### <a name="does-azure-spring-cloud-support-building-containers-from-source"></a>Czy chmura sprężynowa platformy Azure obsługuje tworzenie kontenerów ze źródła?
+Azure Spring Cloud abstracts the developer from the underlying architecture, allowing you to concentrate on application code and business logic.

+### <a name="does-azure-spring-cloud-support-building-containers-from-source"></a>Does Azure Spring Cloud support building containers from source?

 Tak.
-Aby uzyskać więcej informacji, zobacz [Uruchamianie aplikacji w chmurze wiosny z poziomu kodu źródłowego](spring-cloud-launch-from-source.md).

-### <a name="does-azure-spring-cloud-support-autoscaling-in-app-instances"></a>Czy chmura sprężynowa platformy Azure obsługuje skalowanie automatyczne w wystąpieniach aplikacji?
+For more information, see [Launch your Spring Cloud application from source code](spring-cloud-launch-from-source.md).

+### <a name="does-azure-spring-cloud-support-autoscaling-in-app-instances"></a>Does Azure Spring Cloud support autoscaling in app instances?

 Nie.

-### <a name="what-are-the-best-practices-for-migrating-existing-spring-cloud-microservices-to-azure-spring-cloud"></a>Jakie są najlepsze rozwiązania dotyczące migrowania istniejących mikrousług w chmurze do usługi Azure wiosny?

-Podczas migrowania istniejących mikrousług w chmurze wiosny do chmury wiosennej platformy Azure dobrym pomysłem jest przestrzeganie następujących najlepszych rozwiązań:
-* Należy rozwiązać wszystkie zależności aplikacji.
-* Przygotuj wpisy konfiguracji, zmienne środowiskowe i JVM parametry, aby można było je porównać z wdrożeniem w chmurze Azure wiosennej.
-* Jeśli chcesz użyć powiązania usługi, przejdź przez usługi platformy Azure i upewnij się, że ustawiono odpowiednie uprawnienia dostępu.
-* Zalecamy usunięcie lub wyłączenie usług osadzonych, które mogą powodować konflikt z usługami zarządzanymi przez chmurę z usługą Azure wiosną, taką jak nasza usługa odnajdowania usług, serwer konfiguracji i tak dalej.
-* Zalecamy używanie oficjalnych, stabilnych bibliotek sprężyny Pivot.
-Wersje nieoficjalne, beta lub rozwidlenia z nieoficjalnymi wersjami bibliotek sprężynowych nie są objęte umową dotyczącą poziomu usług.

-Po migracji Monitoruj metryki procesora/pamięci RAM i ruch sieciowy, aby upewnić się, że wystąpienia aplikacji są odpowiednio skalowane.
+### <a name="what-are-the-best-practices-for-migrating-existing-spring-cloud-microservices-to-azure-spring-cloud"></a>What are the best practices for migrating existing Spring Cloud microservices to Azure Spring Cloud?

+As you're migrating existing Spring Cloud microservices to Azure Spring Cloud, it's a good idea to observe the following best practices:
+* All application dependencies need to be resolved.
+* Prepare your configuration entries, environment variables, and JVM parameters so that you can compare them with the deployment in Azure Spring Cloud.
+* If you want to use Service Binding, go through your Azure services and ensure that you've set the appropriate access permissions.
+* We recommend that you remove or disable any embedded services that might conflict with services that are managed by Azure Spring Cloud, such as our Service Discovery service, Config Server, and so on.
+* We recommend that you use official, stable Pivotal Spring libraries.
+Unofficial, beta, or forked versions of Pivotal Spring libraries have no service-level agreement (SLA) support.

+After the migration, monitor your CPU/RAM metrics and network traffic to ensure that the application instances are scaled appropriately.

 ## <a name="next-steps"></a>Następne kroki

-Jeśli masz więcej pytań, zobacz [Przewodnik rozwiązywania problemów z chmurą Azure wiosną](spring-cloud-troubleshoot.md).
+If you have further questions, see the [Azure Spring Cloud troubleshooting guide](spring-cloud-troubleshoot.md).